ryansheehy0/Neo-C/Readme.md

 See the [standard libraries](./standard_libraries.md) which are built into Neo-C.

+In C++, namespaces are mainly a result of how C++ does its importing.
+In C++, when you `#include` a file, the contents of that file get copied and pasted at that location.
+If you are including multiple files and there's a naming conflict between the files, then that would cause a problem.
+Namespaces
+Neo-C doesn't have

+- Explain why namespaces have been removes
+- Librayr names should be camelCase bcause they are objects
+- remove namespaces form ## Enums

 ## [Automatic function hoisting](#neo-c)
 Neo-C allows for automatic function hoisting so that you can define functions below where they are actually used.